Trading Operations in Strategies

 RegisterOrder(order);

-// Alternative way to handle through an event
+// Alternative way of handling through the event

 OrderChanged += (o) => {